WRFan/ubuntu/README.md

 	Prf (Default Router Preference): Medium (0)

 Of course, now every other interface that can't communicate with the cable modem will still try to use the ISP gateway first, since they see the ISP RAs too.
 But since "eth0" is the only one getting a response from the cable modem (only one MAC can talk to it), they will drop the ISP gateway and use the one advertised by radvd.
-This whole stuff is extremely obscure, and there's very little valid information on the internet.

 Concerning the network settings in "sysctl.conf", you can check them yourself on the internet.
 Still, I should mention a weirdness of linux.
 Concerning "net.ipv6.conf.XXX.forwarding" there's: